Ashitosh-Golabanvi/Registration-Application/README.md

-**I Have Implemented this project using "Django" as Back-End And "React-JS" as Front-end.**
+**I Have Implemented this project using "Django" as Back-End And "React-JS" as Front-end And MySQL AS Database.**
 Required Packages:
 * Download And Install Python.
 * Download And Install Node-Js.